 Altitude sickness and other health issues

-One of the biggest worries when doing the Inca Trail to Machu Picchu is altitude sickness, and you should definitely not underestimate it as it can be a bugger and on occasions also quite dangerous.
+One of the biggest challenges during the Inca Trail is altitude sickness, and you should definitely not underestimate it as it can be a bugger – not to mention dangerous.

 Mate de coca – Peru’s famous coca tea – and coca leaves which you can chew definitely help you fight the symptoms.
 If you need something stronger, get hold of acetazolamide tablets (250 mg).
 They are sold in pharmacies.

 Camping during the Inca Trail

-Throughout your Inca Trail to Machu Picchu you will be sleeping in tents.
-These are spacious and comfortable – or at least, as comfortable as they can be given the circumstances.
-The good news is that you don’t have to worry about setting up your own tent: the lovely porters will do that for you every day, and drop your duffel bag with your belongings inside.
+Throughout your Inca Trail you will be sleeping in tents.
+These are as comfortable as they can be given the circumstances.
+The porters will set up your tents for you every night, and drop your duffel bag with your belongings inside.
 They will also fold the sleeping bags in the morning.